dreamerblue/expanda.js/README.md

 ```
 $(...).expanda({
-	'autoExpand': '' // its all direct children in 'autoExpand' will automatically excute expanda().
-Use comma as delimiter
+    'autoExpand': '' // its all direct children in 'autoExpand'
+                     // will be automatically executed expanda().
+                     // Use comma as delimiter
 })
 ```

 #### class="expanda-add"

-All HTML elememts with class `expanda-add` will be automatically expand.
+All HTML elememts with class `expanda-add` will be automatically executed expanda().